SublimeText/PackageDev/README.rst

 Syntax Definition Development
 =============================

-In AAAPackageDev, syntax definitions are written in YAML_ (previously JSON).
+In PackageDev, syntax definitions are written in YAML_ (previously JSON).
 Sublime Text uses Plist_ XML files with the ``.tmLanguage`` extensions, so they need to be converted before use if you want to modify an already existing syntax definition.